Bidcorp’s UK business boosts profits

 Food-service group Bidcorp, which makes and distributes food products to restaurants and other clients, says its UK business helped boost annual profits despite the country’s messy divorce from the EU.

-A number of South African firms, including Famous Brands and Rebosis Property Fund, have struggled in the UK, often blaming Brexit uncertainties for their woes in that market.
+A number of SA firms, including Famous Brands and Rebosis Property Fund, have struggled in the UK, often blaming Brexit uncertainties for their woes in that market.

-“Bidcorp has again delivered a solid performance for the year considering the volatile economic conditions in many of its operating geographies,” it said.
+“Bidcorp has again delivered a solid performance for the year considering the volatile economic conditions in many of its operating geographies,” the company said.

 The group increased net profit by 16.1% in the year to end-June to R4.1bn, with revenue from continuing operations growing 9.8% to R129.2bn.
 That helped Bidcorp lift its final dividend by 17.9% to 330c a share.